grafana/plugin-tools/docusaurus/docs/how-to-guides/ui-extensions/expose-a-component.md

 sidebar_position: 30
 ---

-Exposing components allows for App plugins to easily share functionality with other App plugins.
-Compared to [registering an extension](link), they do not require the component extension provider to explicitly register against any extension points, and can therefore be [used by any App plugin](link-to-use) with no action required by the provider.
+Expose components to allow app plugins to easily share functionality with other app plugins.
+Compared to [registering an extension](./register-an-extension), they do not require the extension provider to explicitly register a component against any extension points, and can therefore be [used by any app plugin](link-to-use) with no action required by the provider.

 ## Best practices

-- **Wrap your component with providers** - if you want to access any plugin specific state in your component make sure to wrap it with the necessary React context providers (e.g. for Redux)
+- **Wrap your component with providers** - if you want to access any plugin-specific state in your component, make sure to wrap it with the necessary React context providers (for example, a wrapping for Redux).

-## Exposing a component from an app plugin
+## Expose a component from an app plugin

+You can expose multiple components from within the same app plugin.
+For example:

 ```tsx
 import pluginJson from './plugin.json';